tjex/mlmt-project/diary.md

 Box-Jenkins Multivariate Models: Multivariate models are used to analyze more than one time-dependent variable, such as temperature and humidity, over time.
 https://machinelearningmastery.com/gentle-introduction-box-jenkins-method-time-series-forecasting/

+## Zoom meeting
+- very large dimensionality
+- probability:
+    (sensor|x, t)
+    (sensor|y, t)
+    ...
+- ask 'for each action, how are the positions distributed for x, y, z (for each sensor)'
+    - eg make a histogram of this.
+- model with qda (quadratic descrim analysis)
+- naive bayes will fit (suggests bob)
+- find the activity with the highest log likleyhood
+- predict per body sensor.
+What is the liklihood the ankle sensor is sitting.
+    - integrate into an 'ensemble model', which integrates all the above into one.
+Break into simpler problems:
+    - one sensor, one coordinate, see how well we do
+    - one sensor, three coordinates, see how well
+- what he would like to see:
+    - the above, basically see how far we can go.
+- sounds to me that in essence we drop the timestamp column totally